-a) Time-limited ageing analyses
+a) Time-limited ageing analyses (TLAAs)

-Included in the ageing management review are the time-limited ageing analyses (TLAAs) associated with SSCs that are important for safety.
+Included in the ageing management review are the TLAAs associated with SSCs that are important to safety.

 b) Ageing management programmes (AMPs)

 This element involves the identification of AMPs to manage the ageing effects and degradation mechanisms.
 This step is performed to ensure that the AMPs are consistent with the attributes of an effective ageing management programme.